The 2011 Fair Elections Rally Relocation

 In 2023, during internal discussions at Current Time about appointing a manager to oversee both the Russian and

-Ukrainian editorial teams, attention returned to a text published by Ilia Klishin in Snob in April 2014.
-The
+Ukrainian editorial teams, attention returned to a text published by Ilia Klishin in Snob in April 2014 about a

-resurfacing of that text became part of the dispute around the possible appointment.
+hypothetical Crimea-related settlement scenario.
+The resurfacing of that text became part of the dispute around

 This is the most sensitive of the three cases because the disagreement concerns not only context, but substance.